miraisolutions/xlconnect/.devcontainer/README.md

 # Purpose of the devcontainer

-This devcontainer uses a `Dockerfile` and is meant to allow reproducible R CMD checks of XLConnect, as well as reverse dependency checks before new XLConnect releases.
+This devcontainer uses a `Dockerfile` and supports the development of XLConnect with VS Code, see also the [documentation related to devcontainers](https://microsoft.github.io/code-with-engineering-playbook/developer-experience/devcontainers/).

 ## How to use the devcontainer